 Cons: The Blink comes with a mic to record audio, but unlike the Amcrest, the audio is only one-way, and users cannot talk back through the camera.
 The wireless Blink runs on batteries that will need to be frequently changed, and the free Cloud storage is for two hours compared to Amcrest’s four hours of free storage.

 3. YI Dome Indoor Security Surveillance System

-With a complete 360-degree camera coverage, the most impressive on our list, the YI Dome Indoor Security Surveillance System is a cost-effective and easy to use home security camera.
+With a complete 360-degree camera coverage, the most impressive on our list, the YI Dome Indoor Security Surveillance System is an easy-to-use home security camera.

 Pros: Like the Amcrest, the YI Dome has two-way audio that allows users to respond through their cameras.
 The YI Dome has a number of smart features built into it, including activity alerts, auto-cruise, bookmarks, camera sharing, customize schedules and more that can be shared on one family account.
 Working with both Android and iOS systems, the YI Dome will alert users of motion and store footage on the included SD card.
 It can also be formatted to use with the Cloud, although YI only includes one free month and users must pay for storage after the trial.

 Cons: Unlike the Blink, the YI Dome can only be used indoors.
-The YI Dome camera is only 720P, whereas both the Amcrest and Blink record in 1080P.
 The night vision range is only 9.8 feet compared to the Amcrest’s 32 feet.